2022–23 Cornell Big Red men's basketball team

 The 2022–23 Cornell Big Red men's basketball team represented Cornell University in the 2022–23 NCAA Division I men's basketball season.
 The Big Red, led by sixth-year head coach Brian Earl, played their home games at Newman Arena in Ithaca, New York, as members of the Ivy League.

 Previous season

-The Big Red finished the 2021–22 season 15–11, 7–7 in Ivy League play to finish in fourth place.
-They were defeated by Princeton in the quarterfinals of the Ivy League tournament.
+The Big Red finished the 2021–22 season 15–10, 7–7 in Ivy League play to finish in fourth place.
+They were defeated by Princeton in the semifinals of the Ivy League tournament.